 Average Hospital Stay

-If the ERCP is diagnostic, you may go home the same day.
-If you have other procedures done through the scope, you may need to stay in the hospital overnight.
+Most people can go home the same day.
+If other procedures were done during ERCP, you may need to stay longer.

 - Black, tar-like stools or bloody stools